FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 > [frontMatter.content.pageFolders][07] configuration setting and specifying the `excludeSubDir`
 > property with the value as `true`.

+Since version `8.3.0` you can use [placeholders](/docs/content-creation/placeholders) in the folder path.
+This functionality allows you to generate dynamic content paths based for example on the current date.

 ## Workspaces with multiple folders

 If you are using workspaces with multiple folders in Visual Studio Code.
 Front Matter will try to